peteromallet/bndc-engine/README.md

 - ⚡ Rate limiting and exponential backoff for API calls
 - 🗄️ Database storage for historical summaries
 - 🛠️ Development mode for testing with sample data
+- 📂 Flexible monitoring of both categories and individual channels
+- 🎯 Smart media handling with collages and video combinations

 ## Setup